AashitaK/A-Hands-on-Workshop-series-in-Machine-Learning-Fall-2019/README.md

 #### Pre-requisites:
 1. The workshop will cover the data science and deep learning tools in the Python ecosystem from the scratch.
 Some familiarity with Python is a pre-requisite.
 If you have a grip on the basics of coding in some other language such as Javascript, that should suffice too.
-2. Basics of probability and statistics  such as mean, median, pearson's corelation coefficient, etc.
+2. Basics of probability and statistics
-3. Basics of Calculus such as derivatives(chain rule) and gradients
+3. Basics of Calculus
-4. Basics of Linear Algebra such as matrix multiplication, linear independence of vectors, etc.
+4. Basics of Linear Algebra

 #### What to bring:
 Please bring your laptop fully charged and with WiFi connection.
 Please [download and install Anaconda with Python 3.7 version](https://www.anaconda.com/distribution/) in your laptop ahead of the workshop.